robertdalla/LeaderLink/README.md

 # LeaderLink

-LeaderLink is a single page application, a web app for managing and tracking the progress of a leadership program.
+LeaderLink is a Single Page Application for managing and tracking the progress of a leadership program.
 The app is responsive across desktop, tablet and mobile devices, built with Angular @^12 and Typescript @~4.3, Bootstrap @~4.5 and Sass.
 NgRx is used for state management.

 This project was originally generated with [Angular CLI](https://github.com/angular/angular-cli) @8 and then progressively upgraded to @^12 which is the last version to support [TSLint](https://palantir.github.io/tslint/) tests and e2e tests with [Protractor](http://www.protractortest.org/)